Custom Configuration Options¶

-This section covers the most frequently used custom options individually.
-There are many more, though rarely needed.
-The OpenVPN man page details them all.
+This section covers a few custom options users have found useful, but which are not common enough to add to the GUI.
+There are many more, and the OpenVPN man page details them all.

 Options error: Unrecognized option or missing parameter(s)